techinnovate/galwaytechmap/README.md

 ```
 pdfimages -list 202605271500_iso216.pdf |grep jpeg |grep 200 |wc -l
 ```
-This uses the fact that the embedded icons are all 200x200px jpeg files (as we reused logos from each company's LinkedIn page).
+This uses the fact that the embedded company images are 200x200px jpeg files, as we reused logos from each company's LinkedIn page, or recreated 200x200px jpegs where the quality was too low or the company LinkedIn page had no logo.

+Taking away hubs, subsea cables, subsidiaries, etc., it is well over 200.